 Sara’s parents are Authoritarian.
 They love their girl, but they believe that strict rules are important to make Sara behave well and fit into society.
 If Sara cries, she’s told to stop.
 If she talks back, she is sent to the corner for timeout.
 If she forgets to take care of her chores around the house, she is not allowed to play with her toys.
 Sara learns that suppressing her emotions and following her duties is the way to get through the day.
 To get the love of her parents, and to avoid making them upset, she becomes obedient.
 However, because Sara was never allowed to decide for herself or follow her intrinsic interests, as an adult, she doesn’t know what she really wants.
 She begins living a life that seems perfect to her parents and society but might leave her unhappy on the inside.

-Permissive parents, like those of Peter, love their little boy so much that they believe they should fulfill all his wishes, give him full freedom and never say “no”.
+Permissive parents, like those of Peter, love their little boy so much that they believe they should fulfill all his wishes, give him full freedom, and never say “no”.
 Peter enjoys full control over his parents and gets whatever he wants.
 If he doesn’t want to walk, he’ll be carried.
-If he wants ice cream, ice cream he gets.
+If he wants ice cream, ice cream he gets it.
 If he wants to play games, he’ll be playing them all night.

 Peter grows up completely without borders and does whatever he thinks is right.
 He never coped with conflict and he did not learn to control his emotions.
 The fact that he always got what he wanted made him a bad loser.
 As he grows older he often acts inconsiderate and doesn’t know his limits.